popcor255/katacoda-tekton/getting-started-tekton-pipelines/step6.md

 **Task** is used as an input for the next **Task** using the **from** property.
 **Pipelines** offer the same variable substitution as **Tasks**.

+You are going to create a **Pipeline** that will build, push, and deploy a docker image onto your Kubernetes Cluster.

 Create this file: `touch tutorial-pipeline.yaml`{{execute}}

 Go to the **tutorial-pipeline.yaml**  editor and copy and paste this yaml: